How to Design, Fund and Implement an Effective Program for Student Success

 - Identify federal, state and local funding sources they can use for high-impact tutoring

-- Learn from local education agencies that have implemented effective high-impact tutoring programs and apply those lessons to their local context
+- Learn from state and local education agencies that have implemented effective high-impact tutoring programs and apply those lessons to their local context

 - Learn how to use data in designing, evaluating and improving high-impact tutoring programs

-At the end of the sprint, participants will have created an action plan that could include:
+At the end of the sprint, participants will have created an action plan that may include:

 - A high-impact tutoring model that reflects the evidence base and local capacity

-- At least one funding source identified to launch, expand or sustain a tutoring program
+- At least one potential funding source identified to launch, expand or sustain a tutoring program

 - A data collection and evaluation plan